A full characterization of invariant embeddability of unimodular planar graphs: Introduction

-As mentioned at the beginning, Theorem \ref{thm:unimodular_embedding} and most of Theorem \ref{thm:invariant_embedding} was already proved in \cite{benjamini2019invariant} for the case when $G$ is almost surely one-ended.
-Our work shows that being one-ended is not necessary, having a locally finite embedding is.
-On the other hand, our next theorem shows that one-endedness is, in a sense, the real reason for a graph to be unimodularly/invariantly embeddable in the plane.
-That is, exactly those graphs have such an embedding that have a unimodular one-ended planar supergraph.
+As mentioned at the beginning, most of Theorem \ref{thm:invariant_and_unimodular_embedding} was already proved in \cite{benjamini2019invariant} for the case when $G$ is almost surely one-ended.
+Our next theorem shows that one-endedness is, in a sense, the real reason for a graph to be unimodularly/invariantly embeddable in the plane.